Jump to navigation Jump to search

 - Dec.
 31, 2020 Please submit your papers to our special issue Dependable IoT Networking in Sensors journal.

 - Oct.
-2nd, 2020 Welcome to Rim Megdiche (University of Sfax) who will work during 2 months in our group as a visiting scholar.
+2nd, 2020 Welcome to Rim Megdiche (University of Sfax) who will work for 2 months in our group as a visiting scholar.

 - Sept.
-2020: welcome to Anissa Lamani who has been recruited as tenured Assistant Professor in our research group
+2020: Welcome to Anissa Lamani who has been recruited as a tenured Assistant Professor in our research group

 - Sept.
 2020: Welcome to Maha Bouaziz who has been recruited as ATER in our research group

 - March 6, 2020, François Clad (Cisco Systems) and Thomas Holterbach (ETHZurich) present their recent works: Network Programming — An extensible framework for SRv6 and An Open Platform to Teach How the Internet Practically Works

 - We invite applications for the position of assistant professor in Computer Science in our group.
 More details on our job opportunities page